samapriya/Planet-GEE-Pipeline-CLI/README.md

                         -------------------------------------------
     ee_user             Get Earth Engine API Key & Paste it back to Command line/shell to change user
+    create              Allows the user to create an asset collection or folder in Google Earth Engine
-    upload              Batch Asset Uploader to Earth Engine. delete              Deletes collection and all items inside.
+    upload              Batch Asset Uploader to Earth Engine. lst                 List assets in a folder/collection or write as text file
+    delete              Deletes collection and all items inside.
 Supports Unix-like wildcards.
     tasks               Queries currently running, enqued,failed